mmikkel/Reasons-Craft3/README.md

 ### Where does it work?

-Reasons works for Entries, Global Sets, Categories, Assets and Users.
+Reasons works for Entries, Global Sets, Categories, Assets, Users and Tags.
 It also works inside Live Preview, in element editor modals and for entry drafts and revisions.

 ### A note on required fields